mixedinkey-opensource/MIKMIDI/README.md

 MIKMIDI Overview
 ----------------

-MIKMIDI has an Objective-C interface -- as opposed to CoreMIDI's pure C API -- in order to make adding MIDI support to a Cocoa/Cocoa Touch app is easier.
+MIKMIDI has an Objective-C interface -- as opposed to CoreMIDI's pure C API -- in order to make adding MIDI support to a Cocoa/Cocoa Touch app easier.
 A portion of MIKMIDI consists of relatively thin Objective-C wrappers around underlying CoreMIDI APIs.
 Much of MIKMIDI's design is informed and driven by CoreMIDI's design.
 For this reason, familiarity with the high level pieces of [CoreMIDI](https://developer.apple.com/library/iOS/documentation/CoreMidi/Reference/MIDIServices_Reference/Reference/reference.html) can be helpful in understanding and using MIKMIDI.

 MIKMIDI is not limited to Objective-C interfaces for existing CoreMIDI functionality.
 MIKMIDI provides a number of higher level features.
 This includes an easy way to receive and route MIDI messages to appropriate parts of your application.
-Also included is the functionality intended to facilitate implementing a MIDI learning UI so that users may create custom MIDI mapping files.
+Also included is functionality intended to facilitate implementing a MIDI learning UI so that users may create custom MIDI mapping files.
 These MIDI mapping files associate physical controls on a particular piece of MIDI hardware with corresponding receivers (e.g. on-screen buttons, knobs, musical instruments, etc.) in your application.

 To understand MIKMIDI, it's helpful to break it down into three major subsystems: